It’s nearly impossible to live a life that is not connected to tires.

 The other pilot projects are in Cambodia and Myanmar—two of the three countries where the largest increase in rubber production is expected and the most forest has fallen for new rubber plantations in the last years.
 In Cambodia, WWF has initiated a forum for stakeholders to discuss improvements to rubber production in the country.
 In Myanmar, WWF is tracking supply chains, developing sustainable rubber production strategies with the Ministry of Agriculture, Karen National Union, and the Myanmar Rubber Planters and Producers Association, and is educating farmers about best management practices.

 Urgent need for changes

 Rubber has not seen the kind of publicity palm oil, soy, and paper have received over the years—publicity that has led to the adoption of robust sustainability criteria for these commodities.
 That’s one reason why rubber production is fraught with corruption, land grabs, human and labor rights violations, illegal logging and deforestation.
-And why no tire or automakers signed the two major recent documents related to forests: the 2014 New York Declaration on Forests or the 2009 Consumer Goods Forum pledge to take deforestation out of supply chains.
+And why no tire or automakers signed two major documents related to forests: the 2014 New York Declaration on Forests or the 2009 Consumer Goods Forum pledge to take deforestation out of supply chains.
 There simply was no perceived need to do so, or to be urged to do so.